ViperDroid/advanced-rootkit/README.md

 3. **Stealth Mechanisms**: Operates at the kernel level to avoid detection.

 ---
+## Link the object file using ld:

+ld -m elf_i386 rootkit.o -o rootkit
+Step 2: Test the Rootkit
+Run in QEMU:

+Use QEMU to test the rootkit in a virtual machine:

+qemu-system-x86_64 -kernel rootkit
+Verify File Hiding:

+Try writing, reading, or opening secret.txt.
+The rootkit will prevent these operations.

+---

 ## 🚀 Features
 - **Multiple Hooks**: Hooks `sys_write`, `sys_read`, and `sys_open`.